 The garbage disposal stinks.
 Nobody likes the kitchen to smell like a dumpster.
 If your garbage disposal smells, try the following:

-- To get rid of the smells, first try pouring 1 cup of baking soda and 2 cups of vinegar down the drain.
-Next, watch it bubble like a chemistry class experiment.
+To get rid of the smells, first try pouring BioSmart (available at WJ McNabb Plumbing) down your drain.
+You can also try 1 cup lemon juice down the drain.
 After a few minutes, run warm water down the drain.

-- If you have a garbage disposal, you can try dumping a tray of ice cubes down the drain along with about a half cup of rock salt, and then turn on the garbage disposal while running water.
+If you have a garbage disposal, you can try dumping a tray of ice cubes down the drain, and then turn on the garbage disposal while running water.
 This will knock off any food debris stuck in the disposal, and the salt will scrub it as well.

 When you call McNabb Plumbing, we’ll discuss your problem and look to get a feel for what the cause may be.
 Sometimes, you may know what’s wrong, and other times, you’re just not sure of anything.
 No worries!
 We’ll gather as much information about your problem as possible and work with you to identify a time that fits your schedule where we can come out to see the problem in person.